lobato767/facens-dataviz/README.md

 * Local installation:

-  * Installing Jupyter using **Anaconda**:
-    Please follow [these instructions](http://jupyter.org/install#installing-jupyter-using-anaconda) for installing and running Jupyter using Anaconda.
+  * Please follow [these instructions](http://jupyter.org/install#installing-jupyter-using-anaconda) for installing and running Jupyter using **Anaconda**.

-  * Installing Jupyter using **pip**:
-    Please follow [these instructions](jupyter.org/install#installing-jupyter-with-pip) for installing and running Jupyter using pip.
+  * Please follow [these instructions](jupyter.org/install#installing-jupyter-with-pip) for installing and running Jupyter using **pip**.

    Alternatively, you may install Jupyter Lab by following [these instructions](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

 * Docker: